korydraughn/irods_docs/docs/policy_cookbook/metadata_based_synchronization.md

 - these techniques help to sync any number of rules
 - \*one technique relies on the fact that iRODS doesn't allow duplicate AVUs

-## Example 1: Controling execution order
+## Example 1: Controlling execution order

 ### How to do it ...